BrendonBuilds/mod0/README.md

 ### mod0 is an undefined, modular machine platform

-This project is a work in progress.
-Files are provided as-is for research purposes only. **Expect files to be continuously changing.**
+- *This project is a work in progress*
+- *Modules will be added as they are physically validated*
+- *Expect files to change*

 ## Platform goals